CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * Add listeners to graphical pages - make the interface elements react to interactions.
     * Code is located in the files src/View.java, src/Shop.java, src/PowerUp.java, and src/ClientList.java.

+Sprint 3:
+* Add new items to the shop - 'Cosmetic' modifiers that do not alter gameplay have been added to the shop.
+    * Code is located in the Shop.java file.
+* Statiscical information visibility - Information such as money available is visible where needed.
+    * Code is located in the Shop.java file.
+* Refactor code - Code has been refactored and cleaned up.
+The navigation button properties have been refactored.
+    * Code is located in the View.java file.

 #### Miguel

 Sprint 1: